harshalstomp/Covid-19WhatsappBot/README.md

 # Covid-19WhatsappBot
-A COVID-19 Tracking Whatsapp bot.
+A simple whatsapp bot that sends COVID-19 updates to specified contacts.